-MUSL includes from 1% to 3% of the Lottery's Hot Lotto drawing period's sales, depending on the annuitized value of the Grand Prize, into a Prize Reserve Account (PRA).
+MUSL includes up to 3% of the Lottery's Hot Lotto drawing period's sales, depending on the annuitized value of the Grand Prize, into a Prize Reserve Account (PRA).
 The MUSL product group has set the maximum Hot Lotto PRA balance at nine million dollars for all party lotteries.
-At June 30, 2013 and 2012, the Lottery's share in the Hot Lotto PRA was \$735,241 and \$696,149, respectively.
-The Lottery's remaining Hot Lotto prize reserve buyin amount was \$0.00 and \$70,645, respectively, as of June 30, 2013 and 2012.
+At June 30, 2014 and 2013, the Lottery's share in the Hot Lotto PRA was \$655,418 and \$735,241, respectively.
+The Hot Lotto PRA was fully funded at the end of June 2014 and 2013, respectively.

 The Lottery commenced sales of Mega Millions tickets on January 31, 2010.
-MUSL includes an additional amount up to 5% of the Lottery's Mega Millions drawing period's sales and included 4.9338682% until September 13, 2010 and then 1.5801572% of the Megaplier sales into the Prize Reserve Account (PRA).
-As of March 22, 2013, the MUSL product group set the maximum Mega Millions PRA balance at \$45 million for all party lotteries.
-At June 30, 2013 and 2012, the Lottery's share in the Mega Millions PRA was \$409,688 and \$286,019, respectively.
-The Lottery's remaining Mega Millions prize reserve buy-in amount was \$114,165 as of June 30, 2013.
+MUSL includes an additional amount up to 5% of the Lottery's Mega Millions drawing period's sales into the Mega Millions Prize Reserve Account (PRA).
+As of March 22, 2013, the MUSL product group set the maximum PRA balance at \$45 million for all party lotteries.
+At June 30, 2014 and 20123 the Lottery's share in the Mega Millions PRA was \$514,756 and \$409,688, respectively.
+The Lottery's remaining Mega Millions prize reserve was fully funded at the end of June 2014; the buy-in amount for June 30, 2013 was \$114,165.

 The Lottery also has an unreserved fund with MUSL.
 Interest earned on the MUSL funds and any unclaimed grand prizes may be deposited into the unreserved fund and game membership fees and other MUSL costs may be paid from this fund.
-At June 30, 2013 and 2012, the Lottery's share of the unreserved fund was \$555,440 and \$542,736, respectively.
+At June 30, 2014 and 2013, the Lottery's share of the unreserved fund was \$611,761 and \$555,440, respectively.

 A winner of a Powerball grand prize or Mega Millions grand prize may select that the prize be paid at the cash value of the prize or as an annuity.
-A Powerball grand prize annuity is paid out in 30 annual installments over 29 years and a Mega Millions grand prize is paid out in 26 annual installments over 25 years.
+For both, Powerball and Mega Millions, the grand prize annuity is paid out in 30 graduated annual installments over 29 years.
 Government securities at the discounted value of the grand prize annuity are purchased to fund all future installments and are held in trust.
 Maturities are staggered in order to provide adequate cash flow for each annual installment.
 These assets and related liabilities are reflected in MUSL's financial statements and therefore are not reflected in the Lottery's financial statements.
 MUSL is responsible for transferring the cash or the annuity installment amounts to the member lottery prior to the payment to any grand prize winner.
 Currently, the Lottery is not paying any prize winner any annuity prize payments.